Morley Safer: International news and war correspondent

 While reporting another story from Vietnam, Safer and two CBS cameramen were shot down in a helicopter by Vietcong ground fire, although they all escaped serious injury.
 Brig.
-Gen. Joe Stringham, who commanded a Green Beret unit with Safer reporting, commented that Safer "was all business and he reported what he saw. … We looked at eternity right in the face a couple of times … and he was as cool as a hog on ice."
+Gen. Joe Stringham, who commanded a Green Beret unit, commented that Safer "was all business and he reported what he saw… We looked at eternity right in the face a couple of times … and he was as cool as a hog on ice."

 Safer received an Emmy Award in 1971 for his investigation and reporting of the Gulf of Tonkin incident.
 Although the war reports were consistently broadcast on television, Safer said it was the country's inability to clearly explain to the public why they were at war that became the main source of people's "disillusionment":

 I've heard people say that if World War II had been televised we never would have stuck the course.
 That's bullshit.
 I think there was a pretty strong determination by most people in this country, not all, that this really was a war of survival of the most important things we hold dear, to put it in simple terms, including of our own democracy.

 During his career as a war correspondent, Safer covered over nine wars.
 He authored the bestselling book, Flashbacks: On Returning to Vietnam.
 It describes his 1989 return to Vietnam and features his interviews with known and less-well-known Vietnamese people, most of them veterans of the war.
 His trip was the basis of a 60 Minutes show in 1989, which Safer said got a reaction of annoyance from some veterans, and a positive reaction from others.